JhouLab/Pi5WebcamRecorder/README.md

     /home/jhoulab/Documents/github/Pi5WebcamRecorder

+This can be changed, e.g. if you plug in an external drive (see below under "CONFIGURING").
 Now launch the program with one of the following methods:

     Method 1: From command line.
 Open command prompt, "cd" to program directory, then type: